-Baffle curtains are often placed within settling ponds to help reduce short-circuiting and maximize retention time.
-During inspections the baffle curtains should be observed in order to make certain that they are intact, in the proper location/position, and functioning as designed.
+A baffle curtain has been installed within Pond 1 to help reduce short-circuiting and increase retention time.
+During inspections the baffle curtain should be observed in order to make certain that it is intact, in the proper location/position, and functioning as designed.